stanton26/AppDefense/labs/v2/working-with-sddc-lab.md

 1\.
 Support - You can contact Support with your SDDC ID, Org ID, vCenter Private and Public IPs and the date of your SDDC Deployment.
 2\.
 Settings: Gives you access to your vSphere Client (HTML5), vCenter Server API, PowerCLI Connect, vCenter Server and reviews your Authentication information.
 3\.
 Troubleshooting: Allows you to run network connectivity tests to ensure all necessary access is available to perform select use cases.
 4\.
-Add Ons: Here you will find Add On services for your VMware Cloud on AWS environment like Hybrid Cloud Extension and VMware Site Recovery
+Add Ons: Here you will find Add On services for your VMware Cloud on AWS environment like Hybrid Cloud Extension and VMware Site Recovery.
 5\.
 Networking & Security: Provides a full diagram of the Management and Compute Gateways.
 This is where you can configuration locgical networks, VPN's and firewall rules.
 We will cover this in more detail later.
 Click on Networking & Security to proceed to the next article to learn more about VMware Cloud on AWS Network and Security Configuration.

 ## Create a Logical Network